JohnAD/RJSON/README.md

   "c" : false
 }
 ```

+*There cannot be spacing before the name and the colon.*

 ### `FORMATTING 3` - For object and arrays entries, the end of a value ends the line (via LINEFEED or COMMA LINEFEED)